 The 3-Point Merch Checklist for Orientation Week

-Here’s how to turn Orientation Week into a formation moment, not just a logistics download.
+Here’s how to turn Orientation Week into a formation moment, not just a logistical briefing.

 1. Faculty Shirts That Say, “Trust Me.”

-Uniformed faculty in branded polos or quality tees = instant credibility.
+Uniformed faculty in branded polos or quality tees = instant clarity and confidence.

 2. Student Welcome Packs That Build Belonging

-What you hand a student on their first day becomes their first memory.
+What you hand a student on their first day becomes part of their story.

 - School virtue card or laminated prayer

-3. Parent Kits That Say, “You’re Not Just a Number.”
+3. Parent Kits That Say, “You Matter Here.”

-Don’t let parents walk away with just a packet of forms.
-Hand them something that feels intentional:
+Don’t let parents leave with a stack of photocopied papers.
+Give them something beautiful and intentional:

-- A small tote with a school verse or Latin phrase
+- A small tote with a classical quote

 Convert the Doubters, Cement the Believers